Last update Aug. 30, 2021

-The high molecular weight of both standard or non-fractionated Heparin and low molecular weight heparins makes it very unlikely to pass into breast milk in a significant quantity (Pfizer2016); manufacturers claim that it is not excreted in breast milk (AEMPS 2017, Hospira 2014).
+The high molecular weight of standard or unfractionated heparin and also of low molecular weight heparins makes their passage into breast milk in clinically significant amounts highly unlikely (Pfizer2016); manufacturers claim that it is not excreted in breast milk (AEMPS 2017, Hospira 2014).

-Risk of Heparin-induced Thrombocytopenia and Osteoporosis in the mother is lower with low molecular weight heparins (Fuller 2013, Middeldorp 2011, Rath 2010).
+The risk of heparin-induced thrombocytopenia and osteoporosis is lower with low molecular weight heparins (Fuller 2013, Middeldorp 2011, Rath 2010).